ashevchuk/midea-ac/README.md

 The network can take values in the form of:

 single IP address:

 ```...--discover --ip 192.168.1.1```

 network with mask:

 ```...--discover --ip 192.168.1.0/255.255.255.0```

 network with mask length:

 ```...--discover --ip 192.168.1.0/24```

 range of IP addresses:

 ```...--discover --ip 192.168.1.1-192.168.1.8```

 ## Dependencies

 ### CPAN modules
+- Crypt::Mode::ECB
-- Crypt::Mode::ECB (or ```openssl``` binary. selection will be made automatically depending on the availability of one of the options)
+or ```openssl``` binary - selection will be made automatically depending on the availability of one of the options

 ### Perl core modules
 - IO